wdporter/acim/text/3-the-innocent-perception/index.md

 #### substituted

-5.&emsp;When you feel tired, feeling tired is because you have judged yourself as capable of being tired.
+5. When you feel tired, feeling tired is because you have judged yourself as capable of being tired.
 <sup>2</sup>When you laugh at someone, laughing at someone is because you have judged someone laughed at as unworthy.
 <sup>3</sup>When you laugh at yourself you must laugh at others, if only because you cannot tolerate the idea of being more unworthy than others are.
 <sup>4</sup>All this judging makes you feel tired because judging is essentially disheartening.